So, is Google project management software a real thing?

 And to top it off: what if your email went straight to spam?

 More importantly, you can’t manage your projects via email.
-It’s something that can help you with communicating over projects, but definitely not something that can help you manage projects.
+It’s something that can help you with communicating over projects (particularly if you’ve added it to your desktop for offline use), but definitely not something that can help you manage projects.

 We’ve all been through this before.